FOSTERING ANIMALS? RECEIVE TAX DEDUCTIONS!

 MEDICAL DEDUCTIONS FOR SERVICE ANIMALS

-According to an IRS information letter, the cost of buying, training, and maintaining a service animal to assist an individual with mental disabilities may qualify as medical care under IRC Sec.
-213 if the person (1) is using the service animal primarily for medical care to alleviate a mental defect or illness, and (2) would not have paid the expenses but for the disease or illness.
+According to the IRS the cost of buying, training, and maintaining a service animal to assist an individual with disabilities may qualify as medical care.
+Under IRC Sec.
+213 if the person (1) is using the service animal primarily for medical care to alleviate a mental defect or illness, and (2) would not have paid the expenses but for the disease or illness qualifies.
 INFO 2010-0129.

-Furthermore, at death, everyone has a $5.49 million estate tax exclusion which can shelter $5.49 million in cash or property from estate tax (in 2017).
-To the extent an individual uses any of his $5.49 million gift tax exclusion, however, his estate tax exclusion will be reduced.
+Furthermore, at death, everyone has a $5.49 million estate tax exclusion which can shelter $5.49 million in cash or property from estate tax (2017).
+To the extent an individual uses any of his $5.49 million gift tax exclusion his estate tax exclusion will be reduced.
 This means that if an individual uses all of his $5.49 million gift tax exclusion, he will have no further estate tax exclusions at his death.
 Having said this, the gift and estate tax exclusions are indexed upward for inflation every year so future opportunities for gift and estate tax savings may be available.

 Application to Pet Trusts

 How does the above discussion apply to pet trusts?
 It is simply this: A pet owner can make tax-free gifts up to $5.49 million to a pet trust to the extent he has not used any of his $5.49 million gift tax exclusion ($10.98 million if he is married).
 In addition, the pet owner can structure the pet trust so that he can make annual tax-free gifts of up to $14,000 to it ($28,000 if he is married).
 The “beneficiary” of the pet trust is the pet guardian selected to watch after the pet.
 Thus, generally, for gifts to the pet trust to qualify for the annual gift tax exclusion, the pet guardian must be notified of the gifts and be permitted to withdraw them for a limited period of time 1.